Features

 Snapping

 Manually aligning nodes and edges can be cumbersome and time-consuming and even then it won't be pixel-perfect.
 Snapping shows visual guides during gestures near other elements to ease alignment.
-Ensuring that a node has the same height as other nodes in the diagram is just as easy as aligning a node in the exact center of two others or creating edges that are orthogonal.
+Ensuring that a node has the same height as other nodes in the diagram is just as easy as aligning a node in the exact center of two other nodes or creating edges that are orthogonal.

 If all that is not enough, then custom snapping options can be added as well, for instance to implement guidelines.